rabraham2/SERAH-Compass/README.md

 import warnings
 warnings.filterwarnings(
     "ignore",
-    message="The behavior of DatetimeProperties.to_pydatetime is deprecated"
+    message="The behaviour of DatetimeProperties.to_pydatetime is deprecated"
 )

 import pandas as pd